Begins Friday, March 4th, 2022

-Class will use our online class platform, Wet Ink, and also meet weekly via Zoom on Wednesdays from 1PM - 2PM EST
+Class will use our online class platform, Wet Ink, and also meet weekly via Zoom on FRIDAYS from 1PM EST - 2PM EST

 Open to All writers!

 Any questions about this class?
 Use the Chat Button (lower left) to talk with us.

 Taught by Lynne Golodner, whose work has appeared in Saveur, Poets & Writers, Seventeen, Better Homes and Gardens, Parenting, Parents, Good Housekeeping, HOME, the Chicago Tribune, the Detroit Free Press, and so many more.

 After completing the first part of this groundbreaking course and rediscovering your unique voice, join Lynne Golodner for another wild ride where you’ll work on revision and development of your writing as well as learn how and where to publish it!

 Whether you are writing for yourself or for others, this course will continue to empower you to feel confident in using your voice to make important statements, to be a witness to ever-evolving history, and to share insights that will help others on their journeys, too.
 We will continue what we began in Part 1, but deepen the writing experience by exploring character development in nonfiction writing, structure and theme for essays, and whether publishing is a goal you want to pursue and if so, how to go about it.

 This remains a course for writers of all genres, however!
 We will continue to have weekly lessons that offer insightful readings, interactive discussions, and writing prompts to encourage the creation of new writing each week, with feedback from your instructor and peers.